Understanding the Importance of Vaccination During Pregnancy

 Ensure to take them before pregnancy as advised and follow the vaccination during pregnancy schedule promptly once your pregnancy is confirmed.

-Which Vaccines are not Recommended During Pregnancy?
+Which Vaccines are not Recommended During Pregnancy

 As mentioned earlier, live vaccines pose a threat to the baby’s development.
 Hence, they come under vaccines contraindicated in pregnancy.